chisel/fluorite/docs/src/contents/assets.md

   - `{{!rootPrefix}}`: A relative path to the root of the project generated for each documentation file considering its current directory level.
   - `{{!versionRootPrefix}}`: A relative path to the root of the current version for each documentation file considering its current directory level.

 And allows all assets to be declared inside the `flconfig.json` file.
 All assets will be copied to `/assets/contents` at the root of the generated documentation.
-To declare assets, add a property to `contentAssets` with the format `"path-to-source-relative-to-basePath": "path-to-destination-relative-to-/assets/contents"`.
+To declare assets, add a property to `contentAssets` with the format `"path-to-source-file-relative-to-basePath-or-flconfig": "path-to-destination-file-relative-to-/assets/contents"`.

 With that in mind, we can declare all of our asset files inside the configuration file as below: